 The festival ceased after 1970 after the introduction of the Isle of Wight County Act, preventing overnight open-air assemblies of more than 5,000 people taking place without certain conditions being met to the approval of the local authority.

-That was until 2002, when it was brought back – and it is now run by music producer John Giddings.
+That was until 2002, when it was brought back – and it is now run by music promoter John Giddings.
 The revamped event has been a major success, hosting acts such as The Rolling Stones, David Bowie, The Who, Amy Winehouse, Coldplay, Kings Of Leon, Kasabian, Pearl Jam, The Sex Pistols, Blondie, Biffy Clyro and Rod Stewart, among others.

 This year promises to uphold the historical tradition of great performances, great atmosphere, and promoting musical excellence.
 With some of the best acts around and an atmosphere second to none, book now to become part of the history.